wemake-services/dotenv-linter/README.md

 While `.env` files are very simple it is required to keep them consistent.
 This tool offers a wide range of consistency rules and best practices.

-And it integrates perfectly for any existing workflow.
+And it integrates perfectly to any existing workflow.

 ## Installation